-The variability of the phenotype of cluster headaches can exclude some patients from an appropriate diagnosis and delay effective therapy if diagnostic criteria are too strict.
-The occurrence of persistent pain between attacks should also be evaluated diagnostically with regard to the high frequency and intensity as well as the impact on the level of suffering.
-The care of patients with cluster headaches should carefully consider psychological complications.
+The variability of the cluster headache phenotype can, if diagnostic criteria are too strict, exclude some patients from a correct diagnosis and delay effective therapy.
+The occurrence of persistent pain between attacks should also be diagnostically evaluated in light of its high frequency and intensity, as well as its impact on patient suffering.
+The care of patients with cluster headaches should thoroughly consider psychological complications.

 Link to the complete study: